 Þingvellir National Park is a part of the popular Golden Circle route and holds Iceland’s largest lake, Þingvallavatn.
 This is the location where you can see two tectonic plates, the American and the Euro-Asian plate, gradually breaking apart year by year.
 It is the only place on the entire planet where you can see both tectonic plates exposed dramatically from the earth.

 You can also swim between the two plates by going diving or snorkelling in Silfra, a gorge that’s filled with crystal clear water—so clear, in fact, that the visibility is more than 100 meters!
 Snorkelling is available all year round.
-You can check out a variety of snorkelling tours here.

 Surely the most unique adventure to experience in Iceland is to visit a blue ice cave, found deep inside one of the country's awesome glaciers.

 Iceland is brimming with glaciers, some of which are host to some truly spectacular ice caves.
 These caves are carved out by glacial rivers, caused by the melting ice cap above, during the summertime.
 The blue colour of the ice really shines through as you walk inside a glacier cave, an unforgettable experience in itself.

 This 2-day tour takes you inside an ice cave, along with other winter attractions of South Iceland